Are you ready to discover your college program?

 What About Other Concentrations?

-In addition to financial accounting, learners can explore a variety of other accounting-related concentrations, including public accountancy, accounting information systems, managerial accounting, government accounting, nonprofit accounting, and internal auditing.
+In addition to financial accounting, learners can explore a variety of otheraccounting-related concentrations, including public accountancy, accounting information systems, managerial accounting, government accounting, nonprofit accounting, and internal auditing.
 Students can also look into broader business concentrations such as finance, marking, and entrepreneurship.
 Learn more about accounting-related concentrations at the links below.

 Colleges and universities offer a variety of undergraduate and graduate courses in the financial accounting concentration.
 Concentration coursework generally includes one or two core requirements, plus one or two electives.
 Financial accounting concentrations at the bachelor's level typically feature four courses.
 Concentrations at the master's level generally include three courses.
 Some classes require final capstone projects.

 Students in the financial accounting concentration explore financial statement analysis, managerial cost accounting, governmental accounting, and accounting systems.
 Some courses overlap and appear in both financial accounting concentrations and general accounting programs.
 The list below describes five sample classes generally found in a financial accounting concentration.